Resource created by Wakefield Archives and The National Archives

 This learning story tells the story of the Pakistani community in Wakefield.
 It draws on records over one hundred years old to set the historical context for later migrations.
 Amongst the questions this resource asks: Why did they come to Wakefield?
 How did they settle here, and what was life like for the community in those early days?

-Teachers Note: This resource includes the use of the word ‘coloured’ when referring to non-white people in quotes and attached documents.
-This word was widely used in colonial times, and is recognised as discriminatory and offensive.
+Teachers Note: This resource includes the use of the word ‘coloured’ when referring to Black and Brown people in quotes and attached documents.
+This word is discriminatory and offensive.
 It is used here in its historical context only, to help give an accurate portrayal of the political and social climate at the time.

 - KS3 History: Social, cultural and technological change in post-war British society